turhany/tech-test-netcore/SOLUTION.md

 ###### Best Practice:
 For gravatar best practice is get image and profile data with async way and store them in database and cache and update gravatar data with a scheduled job.

+#### Task 9:
+I dont develop this tasks because my main expertise is backend.
+To develop this tasks i need the read, check, make some sample about mvc ui usage.
+Search on stackoverflow, watch videos to remember frontend and it will taken more time.
+I can'not complete this task in 5 hours.